starmaid/netkiss/README.md

 # NetKiss Project

 Its fun to connect computers.
-Lets see what we can do with that
+Lets see what we can do with that, what if we played telephone?

 ## Inspiration

 [timebomb](http://electronicartist.net/virocene/timebomb/index.html) and [the lovers](http://electronicartist.net/virocene/the-lovers/index.html)

+Computers that pass around a file, and change it as they do.

 ## Screenshots